os-climate/osc-dm-mesh-doc/README.md

 If you just want to try out the Ecosystem Platform then the best place to start is in our [Getting Started](/docs/getting-started.md) tutorial.

+If you are a developer and wish to modify the code and create your own Docker images (which we encourage, after all this is open source software), then follow the instructions in the [Building the Platform](/docs/building-platform.md) tutorial.

 If you want to see where we are going with the platform, then check out our [Roadmap](/docs/roadmap.md) (note this is still under construction and will be available soon).

-If you are a developer and wish to modify the code and create your own Docker images (which we encourage, after all this is open source software), then follow the instructions in the [Building the Platform](/docs/building-platform.md) tutorial.

 If you want to participate in setting the direction for the platform, or just want to talk to the developers, then we have the place for you.
 We get together regularly and all of the meeting details are on the [OS-Climate event calendar](https://west.exch092.serverdata.net/owa/calendar/f55f275b1e724cc49b5a52f50c30a11f@os-climate.org/022d1c0017744eebbf9f14f737493bd67046415453482209411/calendar.html)
 (look for "Project-X" on Thursdays at 9:30 EST).
 We would love to talk with you!

-Otherwise, there is a bunch of stuff below that tells you about our platform, the problems it solves, and the architecture and components that make it all happen.

 If you have any feedback at all, then we have a few venues that let you interact with us: